canosp/canosp.github.io/_pages/sponsors.md

 | $3,000 | Silver | Bronze + Company-provided swag in bag and recognition during the code sprint |
 | $1,000 | Bronze | Recognition on webpage and company-provided page in bag (e.g., company info or internship/job opportunities) |

-We are very grateful for your support, which makes it possible for us to run this unique initiative to bring together students from all across Canada and give them valuable experience in distributed development, open-source software, and teamwork.
+We are very grateful for your support, which makes it possible for us to run this initiative to bring together students from all across Canada and give them valuable experience in distributed development, open-source software, and teamwork.

 ***